 I will lead blind Israel down a new path, guiding them along an unfamiliar way.
 I will brighten the darkness before them and smooth out the road ahead of them.
 Yes, I will indeed do these things; I will not forsake them.

-When I walk a way that I have never known—one that is unfamiliar but one you have chosen for me, Lord—I sometimes hold back.
+When I walk a way that I have never known, one that is unfamiliar but one you have chosen for me, I sometimes hold back.
 Something new is down that path.
 I know it is something that my human mind cannot grasp.
-I have been blinded to your purpose—to your heart by my own understanding.
+I have been blinded to your purpose and to your heart by my own understanding.
 I have not leaned upon you until there is nothing left of my own desire.
 I have not sought your depths because of fear of losing who I am.
 Everything within pushes me to step out in faith and follow you into the unknown.
 I hesitate because I must let go of all that has been my security.
-I have been secure in my own strength—in what I have perceived is my purpose.
-You call me to let go of the last piece of self, and reach for your hand.
-The moment I let go of me is the moment that I am swept into your presence.
-It is the moment your light shines into the darkness, and reveals your glory.
+I have been secure in my own strength—in what I have perceived as my purpose.
+You call me to let go and reach for your hand.
+The moment I let go is the moment that I am swept into your presence.
+It is the moment your light shines into the darkness and reveals your glory.
 You are more real to me than my next breath.
 I am known.
 I am loved.
 I am protected.
 The things that have seemed to be insurmountable are nothing.
 I see you—not them.
-I hear you—not the voices of those who speak “be rational”.
-They do not understand this joy—this peace—this revelation of why I live and what is before me.
+I hear you—not the voices of those who say, “Be rational.”
+They do not understand this joy—this revelation of why I live and what is before me.
 This pearl is for me.
-You will do for me as you have declared—others may not understand.
-You know the way that I take—you know my path.
+You will do for me as you have declared.
+Others may not understand, but you know the way that I take.
+You know my path.
 My heart is yours.
-I never walk alone—I am never forsaken.
+I never walk alone, and I am never forsaken.
 You have called me into the depths, and I am no longer my own.
 I am yours.